The Persecution of the Jews

 The pope issued a decree condemning the Jewish religious writings.
 He ordered it all burnt.
 Authorities collected all books from the Jewish community and an enormous bonfire ensued.

 The Haidamacks, in the East polish region, slaughtered thousands of Jews.
-All ages and both men and woman killed.
+Men, woman, and children killed.
 They showed no mercy.
 It is said that in one city clearing of the bodies took priority.
 This took place to clear the streets for the soldier’s horses to pass.

 Anti-Jewish riots took place throughout Germany.